little-dude/xain-sdk/examples/PyTorch/README.md

-# Tensorflow Keras Participant Example
+# PyTorch Participant Example

-You can find the explanation of the example [here](https://xain-sdk.readthedocs.io/en/latest/examples/tensorflow_keras.html).
+You can find the explanation of the example [here](https://xain-sdk.readthedocs.io/en/latest/examples/pytorch.html).

 ## Install